 - Labor begins between 37+0 weeks and 42+0 weeks of pregnancy

 - Mother is not taking medication for gestational diabetes

-- Prenatal test results do not indicate a need for continuous fetal monitoring or the level of care provided in a Labor & Delivery room
+- Prenatal test and ultrasound results do not indicate a need for continuous fetal monitoring or the level of care provided in a Labor & Delivery room

 - Mother is receiving prenatal care from UC San Diego Health's Nurse Midwifery Service.
 (If you would like to transfer your care, it should be done by 34 weeks, or ideally as early as possible.
 Call 619-543-3863 for more information.)